rasneetsingh/fbuCapstone-iConnect/README.md

 ## Overview
 ### Description
-A social networking app for both prospective and current international students to share, connect, and network with each other.
+A social networking app for both prospective and current international students to search for students from the country or university they are interested in and chat with each other, create a resourceful post and also create a group chat to to discuss topics in common.

 ### App Evaluation
 - **Category:** Social networking.
-- **Mobile:** This app will be mobile becasue it uses camera.
+- **Mobile:** It is mobile.
 - **Story:** Allows user to share post, connect with each other and start conversation.
-- **Market:** International Student
+- **Market:** Students
 - **Habit:** Can be used everyday.

 ## Product Spec